 Once you have all yours seeds harvested, spread them into a large foil pan or large sheet pan.
-Preheat your oven or smoker to 250 degrees.
-Melt butter and add the Worcestershire Sauce to the butter and pour all over your seeds.
+Preheat your smoker to 250 degrees.
+Melt the butter and add the Worcestershire Sauce to the butter and pour all over your seeds.
 Salt generously and start roasting!

 You will want 2-3 tablespoons of butter and 3 tablespoons of Worcestershire sauce to season 6 cups of seeds.
 If you don't have six cups of seeds, reduce the amount of butter and Worcestershire sauce accordingly.

 Once you start roasting, salt generously and stir the seeds around every 30 minutes.
 Continue this for about 2 hours or until the seeds are nicely roasted, dry and crunchy.
 Roasting time can vary greatly depending on the size of your pan, number of seeds, etc. Typically it will go a bit and seem like you are not making any progress, then they will finally appear to be "drying out."
 At this point you have about another 30 minutes to get them nice and roasted.
 If you are choosing to add vinegar or some other wet flavor additive, add it during the final 30 minutes of roasting so your seeds aren't soggy.

 You can add other dry flavorings to your roasted pumpkin seeds during the final 30 minutes or after you are done roasting.
 Store the finished and cooled seeds in an airtight container or bag for two weeks and enjoy!

 Looking for more Halloween recipe ideas, check out these delicious Pizza Calzones: Skullzone (Halloween Pizza Stuffed Skulls)

 Finishing up the Roasted Pumpkin Seeds